xhtml2pdf/xhtml2pdf/README.rst

    :target: http://xhtml2pdf.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-The current release of xhtml2pdf is xhtml2pdf **0.2b1** which is a beta that has Python 3 support.
+The current release of xhtml2pdf is xhtml2pdf **0.2.1** which is the first stable version that has Python 3 support.
 As with all open-source software, its use in production depends on many factors, so be aware that you may find issues in some cases.
 **Big thanks** to everyone
 who has worked on this project so far and to those who help maintain it.